 Europe

-Beginning in the 1990s, European Union (EU) Medical Device Directives continually announced regulations related to medical devices.
-Aside from EU members, Australia, Switzerland, and other countries also consider EU’s Medical Device Directives as the reference for their medical device regulation.
-Through the Global Harmonization Task Force (GHTF), the content of medical device directives are used as globally harmonized directives for countries to refer to on related matters.
-Currently, Europe has the following directives related to medical devices.
-These directives include medical device classification rules, product certification routines, and requirements for quality systems and technical files.
+Beginning in the 1990s, European Union (EU) Medical Device Directives continually announced regulations related to medical devices, which later became global references adopted by countries such as Australia and Switzerland.
+Through the Global Harmonization Task Force (GHTF), the content of medical device directives is used as globally harmonized directives for countries to refer to on related matters.
+There were three directives related to medical device, and the content include medical device classification rules, product certification routines, and requirements for quality systems and technical files.

 There are two ways to obtain the CE Mark for medical devices.
 One is to be validated by notified bodies and obtain certificates from them.
 Another method is called “Declaration of Conformity”, in which firms can declare their products are safe with appropriate labeling and manufacturing information.
 However, the second method only works for medical devices with low risk.
-In cases with higher risk, the validation certifications by notified bodies is obligatory.
+In cases with higher risk, the validation certifications by notified bodies are obligatory.
 Unlike the U.S. FDA system, which believes that applicants should possess a verified quality system, the European Commission requires validations on quality assurance systems for a CE marking submission.
-Quality assurance systems should construct and follow the corresponding directives to comply with CE standards.
-For CE marking, applicants need to submit a technical construction file (TCF) to provide scientific evidence and testing data to support their medical devices.
+Quality assurance systems should be constructed and follow the corresponding regulations to comply with CE requirements.
+For CE marking, applicants need to submit a technical documentations (TD) to provide scientific evidence and testing data to support their medical devices.

 AcmeBiotechs provides services for applying for CE marking.
-We assist our clients with constructing quality assurance systems, preparing TCF, E.A.R, and going through the registration process.
+We assist our clients with constructing quality assurance systems, preparing TCF, EC REP, and going through the registration process.
 Our mission is to help clients to enter the EEA market without concerns about regulatory compliance.

 - Active Implantable Medical Devices, AIMD, 90/76/EC